Project Eligibility Criteria

 For transparency, the following additional selection criteria have been considered during selection for the pilot:

-1. The project contributes to identified EIP targets and/or aligns with local priorities for nature
+1. The project c applies best-science principles for the essential criteria and/or aligns with local priorities for nature (e.g. link to LNRS or similar).

 2. The project is ready to deliver, e.g. has all necessary permits, licensing and land agreements in place